Abdul-fattah-Tayih/Mawdoo3StorehouseManagement/readme.md

 ## Warehouse Management

-This application provides basic users, products and categories management for warehouses, this application also comes with a daily analytics cronjob that archives your data, as well as a database seeder to fill your app with test data.
+This php laravel application provides basic users, products and categories management for warehouses, this application also comes with a daily analytics cronjob that archives your data, as well as a database seeder to fill your app with test data.

 ### Installation Steps